Materials for Painting Workshops

 One good quality watercolour brush: a pointed round number 6 or 8 and a fine brush such as a 3 or 4 sable or synthetic.

 One large synthetic wash brush ( the large oval wash brushes are good - Pro Art make a good one as do the Society for All Artists (SAA).
 It is better to have one or two good quality brushes than lots of poor quality brushes where the hairs fall out and they do not retain a sharp point.

 I prefer 100% cotton watercolour paper as it is generally robust, distributes the watercolour evenly in large washes and its less likely to tear if you use masking fluid.
 Weight minimum 140lb, 300gsm, eg Arches, Saunders Waterford or Langton Prestige.
 Hot pressed (HP) or Cold pressed is fine but rough or hand made rough papers wont be suitable.
 Preferably stretch the paper before you arrive or if you have a pad or loose sheets of paper please bring a board that you can tape it down to with masking tape.

-Winsor & Newton Cotman Student Watercolours (or any other brand) 8ml tubes are reasonably priced or Winsor & Newton Artist quality but they are more expensive.
+Winsor & Newton Cotman Student Watercolours (or any other brand) 8ml tubes are reasonably priced or Winsor & Newton Artist quality which I prefer but they are more expensive.
 No need to buy large sets of 24 or 48 pans as you will have more colours than you need.
 Suggested colours: ( if you don’t have these just bring along any you already have)